cmstas/Tools/compareNtuples/README.md

 1. In do.C, put the OLD SAMPLE on line 5 and the NEW sample on line 5.
 You should also decide if you want to do force it to draw even the identical histograms (arg3, true/false) and if you want error bars (arg4, true/false).
 2. root do.C
 3. ". process.sh"
-4. Now diff.pdf has everything you need.
+4. Now results.pdf has everything you need.